IEvans02/AngularPasswordGenerator/README.md

 # AngularPractice
 Beginning of collection of AngularJS projects.

 Use add.component.html and add.component.ts to create a personalised password generator.
+Use styles.css for styling.